delias0247-lab/DeepCyan-V2Isim/README.md

 ### 2. Q-Learning Control

 `traci6.QL.py` uses a tabular Q-learning approach to observe traffic conditions, choose actions with an epsilon-greedy strategy, and update a Q-table during simulation.
-The earlier README explains the Q-learning design in terms of state, action, and reward based on queue lengths and current signal phases.

 ### 3. Deep Q-Learning Control

 `traci7.DQL.py` extends the approach by using a neural network instead of only a Q-table.
-This model typically requires extra dependencies such as TensorFlow, which is why the dashboard README separates its installation requirements.
+This model typically requires extra dependencies such as TensorFlow,

 ---